CrayLabs/SmartSim/doc/application.rst

 Input Files
 ===========
-In this section, we will explore how to attach files to an application using the ``Application.files`` attribute.
+In this section, we explore how to attach files to an application using the ``Application.files`` attribute.
 This attribute allows users to add files through three different operations:

 1. Copying
 2. Creating symlinks
 3. Configuring files

-Each file operation can be added to the `files` attribute of the ``Application`` instance.
+Each file operation can be added to the ``files`` attribute of the ``Application`` instance.

 ----
 Copy
 ----
-Copying files involves creating a duplicate of the source file at the destination path.
-This is useful when you need to ensure that the original file remains unchanged while providing a copy for the application to use.
+Copying files involves creating a duplicate of the source file or folder at the destination path.
+This is useful when you need to ensure that the original file remains unchanged while providing a copy for the executable to use.

 **Adding a Copy Operation:**
-To add a copy operation, use the `add_copy` method on the `files` attribute of the ``Application`` instance.
+To add a copy operation, use the ``add_copy`` method on the ``files`` attribute of the ``Application`` instance.
-This method requires the absolute source path (`src`) and the relative destination path (`dest`) to be of type ``pathlib.Path``.
+This method requires the absolute source path (``src``) and an optional relative destination path (``dest``) to be of type ``pathlib.Path``.
 For example:

 .. code-block:: python